kluctl/www-kluctl.io/content/en/blog/2024-07-25-argocd-and-flux-vs-kluctl.md

 ## Pull vs. Push

 GitOps can be implemented in two different strategies.
-One is the push strategy, which is actually what has been done reliably for years in classical continues delivery, e.g. via Jenkins, Gitlab pipelines or GitHub workflows.
+One is the push strategy, which is actually what has been done reliably for years in classical continuous delivery, e.g. via Jenkins, Gitlab pipelines or GitHub workflows.
 The way it is usually implemented however has some disadvantages, for example the possibility of a growing drift between the state in Git and the state in the cluster.